muratcangencturk/prompter/CONTRIBUTING.md

    ```
    Then open `http://localhost:8000` in your browser or simply open `index.html` directly.

+## Translations

+We welcome new language contributions.

+1. Create a folder under `prompts/<lang>` with JSON files for each category.
+2. Add the interface text and category names for the language in `src/main.js`.
+3. Run `npm run build` to regenerate `prompts.js` before opening a pull request.

 ## Running tests

 The project uses **ESLint** as its test suite.
 Run: